 The Summer Enrichment Program is designed to provide students an opportunity to socialize with other Deaf and Hard of Hearing children.
 The four weeks of thematic based units provided a language rich environment in which students use expressive and receptive skills to communicate with hearing and Deaf staff members.
 Students are encouraged to utilize sign language during peer to peer interactions.
 Deaf role models on staff as well as guest readers and volunteers are used to promote and teach Deaf culture.
 For some students this is their only opportunity to interact with other students with a hearing loss.

 ASL (American Sign Language) Lab

 "I chose Augie because my high school ASL teacher, who is Deaf, recommended I go there.
-Augustana College is the best choice for Sign Language Interpreting because you learn and perfect the skills needed to interpret and you will have confidence in those skills."
+Augustana University is the best choice for Sign Language Interpreting because you learn and perfect the skills needed to interpret and you will have confidence in those skills."

 — Mychal Hadrich, Class of 2012

 Augustana University has a state-of-the-art computer lab that is used by all ASL students and Sign Language Interpreting majors.